EASY PEGBOARD INSTALLATION

 Wall Control installs in minutes.
 Ease of installation was a key criterion during the design phase of this pegboard system.
 Manufactured with a built-in flange on all four sides, the Wall Control storage panel requires no pre-built framework and mounts directly to any flat surface.
 The flange spaces the panel's perforated face away from the wall so that the hooks, brackets, and shelves will engage with no wasted area.
 The convenient standard sizes and modular design make these panels easy to handle and a snap to install.
 If you have traditional 16in stud spacing, you can hit studs all the way down your wall with Wall Control's brilliant mounting hole instructions on our standard 16in x 32in panels.
 If not, have no worries, we include drywall anchors as well, so hitting studs is not required, although obviously preferred, if possible.

-Below we have listed some resources that should help with any installation questions you might have regarding Wall Control Pegboard and our Slotted Accessories.
+Below are resources that should help with any installation questions you might have regarding Wall Control Pegboard and our Slotted Accessories.

 INSTALLATION VIDEO TUTORIALS:

 PEGBOARD INTO CONCRETE

 Wall Control pegboard panels can be installed into concrete or on a concrete block wall although we do not provide mounting hardware for concrete installations.

 We recommend either mounting the products directly using blue Tapcon Screws you can find at any local hardware store or by attaching two (or three) horizontal rows of 2"x4"s along the wall where the top, bottom, (and middle if you wish) mounting holes are located on the panel.
 This is what we found works best because it requires you to drill less holes in your concrete wall and gives the panels a very even surface to mount to.